 Are the Scriptures and the Word of God two different things?
 There are those that believe that the two are absolutely the same and then there are those who believe that the two are very different.
-Maybe part of the disagreement has to do with there being no passage of Scripture that explicitly says “the Scriptures are the Word of God” or “the Word of God is the Scriptures”.
-At the same time, there is no Scripture that makes a distinction of difference between the Word and the Scripture.
+Maybe part of the disagreement has to do with there being no passage of Scripture that explicitly says “the Scriptures are the Word of God” or “the Word of God is the Scriptures.”
+At the same time, there is no Scripture that makes a distinction between the Word and the Scripture.

-(1) Jesus is the Gospel message as we know that He is the Word (1 John 1:1–4).
+(2) Jesus is the Word (1 John 1:1–4).
 The Word and the Gospel are the same (Eph 1:13).
-By that Gospel, we are saved being that the Gospel is the power of God unto salvation (Rom 1:16, 1 Cor 1:18, 15:1–4).
+By that Gospel, we are saved being that the Gospel is the power of God unto salvation (Rom 1:16; 1 Cor 1:18, 15:1–4).
 That inspired writers recorded the Gospel message in the Scriptures.
-The Word is in the Scriptures (1 John 1:1–4, Rev 1:2–3).
+The Word is in the Scriptures (1 John 1:1–4; Rev 1:2–3).

-(4) Note that the Word of God is also called the mystery that came by revelation (Col 1:25–26).
+(5) The Word of God is also called the mystery that came by revelation (Col 1:25–26).
 Paul wrote so that those who read would know the mystery of Christ (Eph 3:3–4).
 Again, the Word is written as revealed Scripture.

-(5) Jesus referred to the Scriptures as “the commandment of God” that the Pharisees rejected, and He referred to the Scriptures as the Word of God that they made void (Matt 15, Mark 7).
+(6) Jesus referred to the Scriptures as “the commandment of God” that the Pharisees rejected, and He referred to the Scriptures as “you have made void the word of God” (Matt 15:3–9; Mark 7:6–13).

-See, there is no difference in message between the Word and the Scriptures, because the Scriptures are simply the written Word of God.
+There is no difference in message between the Word and the Scriptures, because the Scriptures are simply the written Word of God.
 There is a slight difference between the Word and the Scriptures.